Stefanija Ladigienė: Soviet Gulag

 After Lithuania was re-occupied by the Soviets in 1944, Ladigienė was placed under NKVD surveillance.
 At her apartment (now reduced to a single room), she organized gatherings of Lithuanian intellectuals who wanted to reestablish Ateitis.
-One of such meeting was attended by the NKVD informant Juozas Markulis and Ladigienė was arrested on 14 March 1946.
+One such meeting was attended by the NKVD informant Juozas Markulis and Ladigienė was arrested on 14 March 1946.

 On 11 November 1946, the NKVD Military Tribunal sentenced her to ten years in prison and four years of exile.
 She was held in the 501st Labour Camp that constructed the Salekhard–Igarka Railway and later in the Angarlag which constructed the Baikal–Amur Mainline.
 She was released from the camps in 1955 but continued to live in exile in Golumet, Cheremkhovsky District, Irkutsk Oblast.
 She met her sons Algis and Benediktas who were deported in 1948–1949 and they returned to Lithuania in October 1957.

-Ladigienė lived in Vilnius with her daughter artists Marija Ladigaitė-Vildžiūnienė.
-She was of poor health, but continued to maintain contacts with Lithuanian intellectuals, including Kazys Boruta, Vincas Mykolaitis-Putinas, Marcelė Kubiliūtė, Vytautas Landsbergis, Teofilija Dragūnaitė-Vaičiūnienė, Elena Žalinkevičaitė-Petrauskienė, Juozas Keliuotis, widows of general Jonas Juodišius and prime minister Antanas Merkys.
+Ladigienė lived in Vilnius with her daughter artist Marija Ladigaitė-Vildžiūnienė.
+She was of poor health, but continued to maintain contacts with Lithuanian intellectuals, including Kazys Boruta, Vincas Mykolaitis-Putinas, Marcelė Kubiliūtė, Vytautas Landsbergis, Teofilija Dragūnaitė-Vaičiūnienė, Elena Žalinkevičaitė-Petrauskienė, Juozas Keliuotis, and the widows of general Jonas Juodišius and prime minister Antanas Merkys.
 She died on 18 September 1967 and was buried at the Saltoniškės Cemetery.